The Phases of an Oil Spill Emergency Response

 Your incident pre-plans or ‘Plays’ can be stored in D4H Incident Management which can then be activated and managed in a custom-built ‘Channel’ on the platform.
 D4H Incident Management is a real-time incident management software that enables the coordination of an effective response to any situation.
 Easily create a common operating picture, communicate objectives, and collaborate on a resolution using forms, tasks, logs, maps, and status boards.
 The software is an excellent solution for providing accurate and up-to-date situational awareness when several agencies are collaborating on large-scale emergency responses.

-The post response phase is when lessons learned are recorded.
-The purpose of lessons learned is to bring together any insights gained during a response that can be usefully applied on future incidents.
-Lessons learned can make all the difference on future response and help them to succeed, but first, they must be documented correctly.
+The post-response phase is when lessons learned are recorded.
+The purpose of lessons learned is to bring together any insights gained during a response that can be usefully applied to future incidents.
+Lessons learned can make all the difference for future responses and help them to succeed, but first, they must be documented correctly.

 D4H Incident Reporting has been specifically designed to alleviate the administrative burden associated with data collection and analysis.
 With D4H Incident Reporting, it’s easier than ever to automatically generate insightful incident reports with charts, visualizations, and statistics.
 Access game-changing data to re-evaluate operations, make better decisions and evidence the true value of your organization.

 Statistical analysis of multiple responses from a number of response teams, across a broad time frame, is a fast way of using statistics to see the response trends for an organization.
 The statistics can afford leadership an unbiased outlook of the risks faced.
 This allows them to mitigate, introduce preventative measures, and put the necessary preparation in place that is not based on uncorroborated presuppositions.

 Statistics back up assertions.
 Leaders can find themselves backed into a corner when persuading people to move in a direction.
 Statistics can provide objective goals, with stand-alone figures, as well as hard evidence to substantiate positions.